Klang War

 The Klang War or Selangor Civil War was a series of conflicts that lasted from 1867 to 1874 in the Malay state of Selangor in the Malay Peninsula (modern-day Malaysia).

 It was initially fought between Raja Abdullah, the administrator of the Klang Valley, and Raja Mahdi.
-It was joined by Tengku Kudin (Tengku Dhiauddin, also spelt Ziauddin), a Kedahan prince, as well as other Malay and Chinese rival factions.
+It was joined by Tengku Kudin (Tengku Dhiauddin, also spelt Ziauddin), a Kedahan prince, as well as other Malay and Chinese factions.
 The war was eventually won by Tengku Kudin and Abdullah's son, Raja Ismail.